ChubbyLobsters/Web-Development-S2-2023/README.md

 ------------------------------------------------
 **How to Install/Run the Application:**
 1. Clone the repository to your local machine.
 2. Open a terminal and navigate to the project directory.
+(Web-Devalopment-S2-2023/my-app) `cd .\Web-Development-S2-2023\my-app\`
-3. Run the following commands:
+4. Run the following commands:

 `npm install`